KetothXupack/ForeverNote/README.md

 Uses Evernote Web, created with JavaFX

 ## NOTICE
-Development of this version of ForeverNote has been suspended due to severe limitations and lack of support for JavaFX
+Development of this version of ForeverNote has been suspended due to severe limitations and lack of support for JavaFX.
+[I recommend using Tusk instead](https://github.com/klaussinani/tusk)

 ## Current Version: 1.3
 [![Download ForeverNote](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/forevernote/files/latest/download)